StanForever/awesome-websites/README.md

 * [https://betterexplained.com](https://betterexplained.com/) : Explains tough math concepts in a better and intuitive way.
 * [https://bellard.org/jslinux](https://bellard.org/jslinux/) : Run Linux or other Operating Systems in your browser! :penguin:
 * [https://www.burnerapp.com](https://www.burnerapp.com/) : Burner is the original second phone number app for calling, texting and picture messaging.
 Stay safe and anonymous when you give out your number.
+* [http://www.bartleby.com](http://www.bartleby.com/) : The preeminent internet publisher of literature, reference and verse providing students, researchers and the intellectually curious with unlimited access to books and information on the web, free of charge.
+* [http://www.boxoh.com](http://www.boxoh.com/) : Boxoh universal package tracking:  UPS, FedEx, USPS, and DHL with RSS and Maps.

 ## C :
 * [http://www.csgenerator.com](http://www.csgenerator.com/) : Complex Sentence Generator is a free content rewriter that can potentially rephrase, reword, paraphrase and/or rewrite sentences, paragraphs, articles, content, words and/or phrases into a more complex, unorthodox or convoluted alternative while delivering the same meaning. :free: